zacx-z/jDirector/README.md

 #### Serial Scheduling

-Director functions can be called in chains.
+Director commands can be called in chains.
 Later invocations will be scheduled after earlier ones.

 NOTE: `d` is an instance of a `jD.Director` in following code.